History of Bdoteball

 Here you will find a detailed list of the rules of Bdoteball, the equipment needed to play, diagrams/dimensions of the court, and anything else you may need to start playing.

-History of Badoteball
+History of Bdoteball

 Bdoteball was created in the Fall of 2018 as an outlet for skill and sportsmanship.
 Click below to learn the history of Bdoteball, and follow how the game has evolved to where it is today.